 A Different Focus

-, Apple is an example of a successful big tech business that is now putting user privacy first and actively limiting how companies track their users on the Apple platform, escalating to a public confrontation with ad-supported businesses like Google and Facebook
+While it’s not perfect, Apple is an example of a successful big tech business that is now putting user privacy first and actively limiting how companies track their users on the Apple platform, escalating to a public confrontation with ad-supported businesses like Google and Facebook.

 Time to Think Differently?